Shymkent: History

 In 1914, in honour of the 50th anniversary of Chimkent becoming part of the Russian Empire, the city was named Chernyaev, but in 1924 the Soviet authorities returned to the city its former name.
 A lead plant was built in Chimkent in the 1930s.
 It accounted for 70% of the total lead produced in the Soviet Union.
 An oil and fat plant, a hosiery and a mirror factory were commissioned.
 In 1932, an agricultural aviation base was created, which led to the creation and development of the city airport.
 During the Second World War, a number of Soviet industrial enterprises were evacuated in Chimkent.
 From the front line, 17 plants and factories were relocated here.
 The city produced spare parts for tanks, shells, metal, lead for bullets, optical instruments and other products.
 Seven Chimkent residents were awarded the title of the Hero of the Soviet Union.
 There was a gulag near Chimkent, and as a result, many Russian-speaking people came to the area through imprisonment in that gulag.
+During World War II, in connection with the formation of the Polish Anders' Army, a Polish diplomatic post was established in the city in January 1942, however it was closed in July 1942 when the Soviets arrested four of its staff members (all of whom were released in October 1942).

 In January 2015, Shymkent officials sent a request to UNESCO to be recognized as an ancient city.

 Until 2018, Shymkent was the administrative center of South Kazakhstan Region.
 On 19 June 2018 it was taken out of South Kazakhstan Region and subordinated directly to the government of Kazakhstan.
 As a result, the administrative center of the region is moved to Turkistan, and the region was renamed as Turkistan Region.